Modes

 - Low-risk actions (labeling, archiving)

-- High-frequency triggers (incoming email)
+- High-frequency triggers (like every incoming email)

-- Workflows that only report to you
+- Workflows that only report information to you

-Approval-required mode (HITL)
+Approval-required

-- Read actions execute immediately
+- Reading actions run immediately

-- You receive notifications with approve/reject links
+- You receive notifications with approve/reject options

-- Actions execute only after approval
+- Actions only execute after you approve them

 Best for: